knative/serving/docs/debugging/application-debugging-guide.md

 ### Request logs

-You can find the request logs of your application on Kibana UI by following
+To find the request logs of your application in the Kibana UI :
-steps:

 1. Click `Discover` on the left side bar.
 1. Choose `logstash-*` index pattern on the left top.